-To get anywhere on the career ladder you need to have the basics locked down.
+To get anywhere on the career ladder, you need to have the basics locked down.
 You need to write well.
-Speak well.
-Present well.
-Dress well.
+Speak well, present well and dress the part.
 Have impeccable person hygiene.

 If you're scruffy or stinky, chances are you're going nowhere.
 Provided you're happy with yourself in these areas, go for it.
 If not, brush up, sharpish.